Vaibhav AgrawalVenture Partner. Menlo Park. Enterprise.

 Vaibhav, a former founder and ER doc, is on a mission to help unleash founders’ full potential.
 He’s lived, started-up and invested across the US and Asia over the past three decades, and has a deep passion for b2b businesses.

-“I started my first business, Prima Clinics, because primary care in India was completely broken, and I wanted to do something about it,” the physician and entrepreneur says.
-“I didn’t view it as a departure from medicine—I thought it allowed me to improve many more lives.”
-Today, his collective of outpatient clinics provides healthcare to thousands of underserved families.
+“I started my first business, Prima Clinics, because primary care was completely broken, and I wanted to do something about it,” the physician and entrepreneur says.
+“I didn’t view starting up as a departure from medicine—it in-fact multiplied the scale and impact I could have.”
+Today, this collective of outpatient clinics provides healthcare to thousands of underserved families.

-At Prima, Vaibhav learned that businesses can rapidly effect change, especially when they leverage technology.
-While in the Valley, he applied this insight to solving important problems: First he worked at Stride, a benefits-management company that connects freelancers and temp workers with cost-effective insurance.
-And later, while pursuing his MBA at Stanford, he started Comfort to bring life-improving services to the homes of the elderly.
+Vaibhav learned that businesses can rapidly scale up, especially when they leverage technology.
+While in the Valley, he applied this insight to solve important problems: First he worked at Stride, a benefits-management company that connects freelancers and temp workers with cost-effective insurance.
+And later, while pursuing his MBA at Stanford, he started Comfort to bring life-improving services to homes of overburdened young parents.

 To bring change through business and technology, Vaibhav decided to become a VC and support like-minded entrepreneurs.
 “I love meeting hungry, perpetually learning, and unconventional founders,” he says.
-“I love getting to know them deeply, to learn what drives them, and why they do what they do.”
+“I love getting to know them deeply, to learn what drives them, and what their mental models are.”

-It’s the why that really interests Vaibhav, who knows from experience that passion leads to drive, which leads to growth and change.
+It’s the people behind the companies that really interest Vaibhav, who knows from experience that passion leads to drive, which leads to growth and change.
 “Because,” he says, “I believe that a human can move mountains if she really wants to do something.”